Religious extremism and its psyche, recommendations for law and order systems

 2) Building trust:

 Creating events and inviting religious representatives in gatherings of different religious communities.
-Social inclusion of all religious communities in activities will prevent extremists from targeting any specific community.
+Social inclusion of all religious communities in events will prevent extremists from targeting any specific community.

 If they do, so there will be involvement of all communities against individuals and groups.
 The law and order systems can easily defeat extremism by this tactic.